Catalyst to sell Rumford paper mill to Hong Kong company

 “We’re focusing our investment now on continuing business as usual,” the spokesperson said.

-Despite the large investment into the Rumford operation, Catalyst Paper President and CEO New Dwyer said in a statement that it was a business decision to sell both mills.
+Catalyst Paper President and CEO New Dwyer said in a statement that it was a business decision to sell both mills.

 “This will allow us to repay a significant portion of our outstanding debt, and focus on our Canadian operations,” Dwyer said.